COVID-19 executive cyber briefing: Read the latest has been saved

 COVID-19 executive cyber briefing: 3 June 2020 | Anticipating cyber attacks

-As the attack surface exponentially grows in the era of COVID-19, threat actors are increasingly targeting an organization’s weakest links—from its operational systems to its backup servers—often in highly sophisticated ways.
+As the attack surface exponentially grows in the era of COVID-19, threat actors are increasingly targeting an organisation’s weakest links—from its operational systems to its backup servers—often in highly sophisticated ways.
 This has opened the door to enterprise-wide destructive cyberattacks.
-To mitigate these risks, organizations must adopt new educational tools, technical solutions, and business strategies.
-Issue 8 provides some thoughtful recommendations for organizations to secure their organizations and help them recover and thrive from cyber incidents.
+To mitigate these risks, organisations must adopt new educational tools, technical solutions, and business strategies.
+Issue 8 provides some thoughtful recommendations for organisations to secure their organisations and help them recover and thrive from cyber incidents.

 COVID-19 executive cyber briefing: 20 May 2020 | Mounting threats

 In recent weeks, several countries have begun to ease their COVID-19 lockdown restrictions.
 Yet, amid the slow transition toward hybrid work environments that enable both onsite and remote work, pandemic-related cyber threats appear undiminished.
 Coronavirus-themed cyberattacks have now been confirmed in every country in the world.
 As this week’s briefing shows, targeted attacks are also on the rise—zeroing in not only on popular applications and platforms, but on industries across the board.
 With each passing week, the urgent need for heightened security vigilance, employee education, and a cyber risk-aware culture becomes clearer.